Codorus State Park

 Horseback Riding: 8 miles of trails

-The 40-trailer parking lot is off of the Main Launch Day Use Area entrance road.
+A parking lot off of the Main Launch Day Use Area entrance road can hold 40 trailers.

 Boating: up to 20 hp motors permitted